 This is a hybrid course which means students will receive both online and classroom content and assignments.
 This course meets the requirements for the practical arts credit and the online credit which are both needed for graduation.
-Moodle is the online part of the class.
-This program has multiple sections that students will be responsible to complete and upload.
-Moodle assignments are assigned during a class period, discussed in class, need to be uploaded by the assigned date which is three to seven days from the date it was assigned.
-Moodle is available 24/7 once assigned and is NOT accepted late.
+My iCEV assignments are assigned during a class period, discussed in class, and need to be uploaded by the assigned date which is three to seven days from the date it was assigned.
+My iCEV is available 24/7 once assigned and is NOT accepted late.

 Every student will participate in lessons to reinforce skills needed for the SAT, ACT, and Florida State standards for reading and writing for college and work readiness.
 This class will help students refine their reading, writing and proofreading skills, develop recordkeeping skills, learn about ethics, employability skills and how to use Microsoft Word, Excel, Power Point, the Internet, and other software.
 This is the first class a student must complete in order to take the other business courses offered.
 When a student has completed three or four classes in a career cluster they are a program completer and are eligible to apply for the Gold Seal which can lead to money for college.